sfmacapagal/sfmacapagal/README.md

 - 👋 Hi, I’m @sfmacapagal
-- 👀 I’m interested in educational data and outcomes, mathematics education research, and leadership research and development.
+- 👀 I’m interested in consulting, educational data and outcomes, mathematics education research, and leadership research and development.
-- 🌱 I’m currently learning experimental design and causal inference.
+- 🌱 I’m currently learning sampling design, GIS, and Shiny apps.
-- 💞️ I’m looking to collaborate on basic data visualization projects that force me to use things beyond base R.
+- ✅ I recently completed projects on foodborne illness, student enrollment, and outdoor education.
-- 📫 How to reach me ...
+- 📫 How to reach me: ...

 <!---
 sfmacapagal/sfmacapagal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.